dougeby/IntuneDocs/intune/shared-user-device-settings-windows.md

 - **Education policies**: Choose **Enabled** to use the recommended settings for devices used in schools, which are more restrictive.
 Choose **Disabled** so the default and recommended education policies aren't used. **Not configured** (default) leaves this setting unmanaged by Intune, and doesn't push any policy to control this setting on a device.

   For more information on what the education policies do, see [Windows 10 configuration recommendations for education customers](https://docs.microsoft.com/education/windows/configure-windows-for-education).

+> [!TIP]
+> [Set up a shared or guest PC](https://docs.microsoft.com/windows/configuration/set-up-shared-or-guest-pc) (opens another docs web site) is a great resource on this Windows 10 feature, including concepts and group policies that can be set in shared mode.

 ## Next steps